bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### The `indexable_metadata` entity

-If multiple anatomical images are bundled together by a `grouping suffix`, there is at least one metadata field that varies across grouped images.
-If the varying metadata field values are enumerable and the metadata field is listed in the table of allowed key tags (see below), `<indexable_metadata>-<index>` SHOULD be included in the file name to distinguish group members from each other.
+If multiple anatomical images are bundled together by a `grouping suffix`, there is at least one metadata field that varies across constituent images.
+If the varying metadata field values are enumerable and the metadata field is listed in the table of allowed key tags (see below), `indexable_metadata` entity SHOULD be included in the file name to distinguish constituent images from each other.

 _Table of allowed key tags for the `indexable_metadata` entity_